Will *La France insoumise* be able to sustain itself over the long term?

 During the 2010s, the electoral successes of Syriza in Greece and later of Podemos in Spain inspired a movement centered around the Left Party and Jean-Luc Mélenchon, which shared the view that attempts to form a “left-wing cartel”—a coalition of parties—had failed.

 On Wednesday, February 10, 2016, during a television appearance, Jean-Luc Mélenchon surprised everyone by announcing his candidacy for the 2017 French presidential election.
-Only a few close associates had been informed of this decision, marking the end of the Front de Gauche and the launch of a new movement, La France Insoumise.
+Only a few close associates had been informed of this decision, which marked the end of the Front de Gauche and the launch of a new movement, La France Insoumise.

 A structure inspired by prominent figures on the left